dhume96/dev-test-apply-digital/README.md

 ![](assets/20251113_100145_image.png)

+## ENV File

+Create a new file called `.env` in the root of the project and copy the contents of `.env.example` replacing any necessary config variables.

 ## Contentful API

 Due to an issue with the Contentful API not being available I had to mock the response with the products data.
 Luckily I had copied the response in a separate file so the file is included in the root of the project as `contentful-res.json`.
 This same file is used to mock the API call for the scheduled task however the code for the actual API is still in there but commented out.